higherrrrrrr/higherrrrrrr.fun/documentation/tokenomics.md

 ---

-## 8. $HARDER & $IDK Communities
+## 8. Base V1 Supporters\* (15%)

-A total of **15%** is reserved for you.
+A total of **15%** is reserved for these loyal participants.
 We’ll provide instructions on airdrops or bridging soon.
 Keep an eye on socials for updates.

 ---